-- (8) Represents the number of shares of our common stock that may vest and become issuable pursuant to the performance-based restricted stock unit awards based on our relative TSR performance as compared to the S&P 1500 Specialty Retail Index for the three-year period ending December 31, 2025, so long as the named executive officer remains an employee through December 31, 2025. - Represents the number of shares of our common stock that will vest and become issuable pursuant to the time-based restricted stock unit awards upon the named executive officer's completion of three years of continuous employment with us from November 4, 2022.
-These officer to pursuant to the time-based restricted stock unit awards upon the named executive officer's completion of three years of continuous employment with us from November 4, 2022. - (10) These options to purchase shares of our common stock vest on July 1, 2024.
+- (8) Represents the number of shares of our common stock that may vest and become issuable pursuant to the performance-based restricted stock unit awards based on our relative TSR performance as compared to the S&P 1500 Specialty Retail Index for the three-year period ending December 31, 2025, so long as the named executive officer remains an employee through December 31, 2025. - (9) Represents the number of shares of our common stock that will vest and become issuable pursuant to the time-based restricted stock unit awards upon the named executive officer's completion of three years of continuous employment with us from November 4, 2022. - (10) These options to purchase shares of our common stock vest on July 1, 2024.